Botulism: Things to Consider Avoiding

 Experiences vary widely.
 Some people report benefit, while others note worsening of autonomic or cardiac symptoms.
 Heat exposure may be poorly tolerated when autonomic instability or cardiovascular symptoms are present.

-A theme frequently echoed in patient communities is energy conservation.
+A theme frequently echoed by patients is energy conservation.
 During periods of significant physiological stress, some people find that reducing additional physical or metabolic strain is helpful, while others tolerate activity without issue.

 Personal Experience (Not Medical Advice)